| CUSTOM WORK GALLERY - PROTOTYPE LOADERS | ||

 Nerve video trial 3: 23-24 bps

-The marker was using a dwell setting of 9-ms which is relatively low for the Humphrey solenoid, input pressure 200-psi and a high LPR pressure.
-I believe I'll have to do some cycle time tests on this Nerve so I can see what's going on.
-I've got a lot of info to go over right now.
+The marker was using a dwell setting of 9-ms which is relatively low for the Humphrey solenoid, input pressure 200-psi and a high LPR pressure of 120-psi.
+I believe I'll need to test the cycle times on this Nerve to shed light on what's going on.
+I've got a lot of info to prune right now.

 Testing continues...